 Aqualine tanks are designed for installation on a flat level surface that is able to withstand the weight of a full water tank.
 To do this the site must be prepared correctly.
-The correct preparation of your site will ensure that the tank will be trouble free for many years.
+The correct preparation of your site will ensure that the steel water tank will be trouble free for many years.
 There are three types of bases for Aqualine Tanks, these being free draining sand, a crusher dust base or a concrete pad base.

 NB: If the pad is not prepared properly and the install team arrive and have to wait or come back, the customer will be responsible for any expenses including but not limited to travel, accommodation and wages incurred by Aqualine.